netboxlabs/orb-agent/README.md

 ```

 ## Orb Agent Configuration
-The configuration of orb agent can be divided into three sections: `Config Manager`, `Backends` and `Policies`.
+The Orb agent's configuration consists of three main sections: `Config Manager`, `Backends`, and `Policies`.

 ### Config Manager
-The configuration manager is responsible for retrieving policies and passing for each backend.
+The configuration manager is responsible for retrieving policies and passing them to each backend.

 ```yaml
 orb: